 We’ve converted this entire blog in PDF form that you can download and save for later reading (or sharing with your friends).
 You can download it using the form below:

-The average email open rate for all industries is 21.33%, and the average click rate for all industries is 2.62%.
+The average open rate for emails for all industries is 21.33%, and the average click rate for all industries is 2.62%.
 At the same time, the average cold email response rate is 1%.
-The difference between a cold email and a generic marketing email is that cold emails do not pitch the product right away.
+The difference between sending a cold email and a generic marketing email is that cold emails do not pitch the product right away.
 Read on to get a better hang of writing a cold email to build relationships and maximize engagement as a marketing strategy.

 The Best Marketing Doesn’t Feel Like Marketing

 Tom Fishburne, the founder of Marketoonist, was aware of the challenges of modern marketing when he said that best marketing doesn’t feel like marketing.
 The foremost challenge of smart marketing is finding out your target customer market.
 Hoping that all the creatures of the world love your product is just wishful thinking.
 You need a comprehensive strategy designed to maximize your product visibility and engagement based on your market segment.
 One of the other essential challenges marketers face is putting out the right content through the best marketing channel.
 Cold emails are an excellent channel for marketing when used wisely.
 As they say, ‘Content is the King, but Marketing is the Queen, who runs the household.’.
 For more insights into cold emails as a marketing strategy, let me first walk you through one of the marketing campaigns.